trustgrid/terraform-provider-tg/docs/data-sources/node.md

 page_title: "tg_node Data Source - terraform-provider-tg"
 subcategory: ""
 description: |-
-  Fetches nodes from Trustgrid
+  Fetches a node from Trustgrid either by UID or FQDN
 ---

 # tg_node (Data Source)

-Fetches nodes from Trustgrid
+Fetches a node from Trustgrid either by UID or FQDN